Zhang Ji (revolutionary): Career

 In 1905 Zhang was forced to return to Japan with a price on his head.
-There he joined Sun Yat-sen's organization, Tongmenghui (Revolutionary Society) and was made editor of its journal, Minbao (People's journal).
+There he joined Sun Yat-sen's organization, Tongmenghui (Revolutionary Society) and was made editor of its journal, Minbao (People's Journal).
 He ridiculed Sun's rival, Liang Qichao, calling him a "horse's fart."
 He and Liu Shipei were influenced by Japanese radicals and became the Tokyo counterpart to the Paris anarchists.

-The years 1908–1911 Zhang spent in Paris, Geneva, and London.
+Zhang spent the years from 1908 to 1911 in Paris, Geneva, and London.
 In Paris he was introduced to Li Shizeng and Wu Zhihui, heads of a group of anarchists.
 He spent the summer of 1908 in a rural anarchist commune in the north of France, the Colonie d'Aiglemont, where he milked cows and discussed anarchism with activists from many nations.
 He returned to China when he heard news of the Revolution of 1911, and briefly was a member of Jiang Kanghu's Socialist Party of China, but soon rejoined Sun Yat-sen. However, Zhang and Sun had a brief falling out when Zhang opposed Sun's plan to reorganize his political party to demand personal loyalty to him.
 After several years of travel in Europe, the United States and Japan, Zhang became Sun's director of party affairs for North China in 1920.

 In the 1920s Zhang held high posts in the Kuomintang and opposed the influence of the Chinese Communist Party, which Sun had invited to become members of his party.
 After Sun's death in 1925, Zhang was elected to the State Council, and became associated with the group known as the Western Hills clique which convened in November 1925 to oppose communist influence.
 In the early 1930s Nationalist leaders several times sent Zhang to negotiate with fractious provincial forces.
 In a famous incident in 1935, Zhang and Hu Hanmin saved Wang Jingwei from assassination by leaping to shield him from a bomb.
 After the outbreak of war in 1937, Zhang concerned himself with gathering and editing materials for party history.
 In 1945 he continued to travel on party errands and in 1947 became director of the Guoshiguan (national history institute).

 Zhang died in Nanjing, at the age of 66, on 15 December 1947.